vuongducphuong/documentation/content/applications/finance/accounting/reporting/customize.rst

 .. note::
    Depending on the engine, :guilabel:`subformulas` may also be required.

-'Odoo Domain' engine
+'Leansoft Domain' engine
 --------------------

-With this engine, a formula is interpreted as an :ref:`Odoo domain <reference/orm/domains>` targeting `account.move.line` objects.
+With this engine, a formula is interpreted as an :ref:`Leansoft domain <reference/orm/domains>` targeting `account.move.line` objects.

 The subformula allows you to define how the move lines matching the domain are used to compute the